mschoenebeck/zeos-validator/README.md

 CREATE DATABASE dsp;
 ```
 Generate a password, for instance here: [passwordsgenerator.net](https://passwordsgenerator.net/) (disable Symbols)
-The generated password should/could look like this: `ub5dcdCQU8s7XsCw`
+The generated password could look like this: `ub5dcdCQU8s7XsCw`
 ```
 CREATE USER dsp WITH ENCRYPTED PASSWORD '<YOUR-GENERATED-PASSWORD-HERE>';
 GRANT ALL PRIVILEGES ON DATABASE dsp to dsp;